segmentio/segment-docs/src/protocols/faq.md

 ## Protocols Notifications

 ### How can I subscribe to notifications?
-Users can subscribe via email to a variety of Protocols specific alerts via the workspace Activity Feed settings.
+You can subscribe via email to a variety of Protocols specific alerts by email through the workspace Activity Feed settings.
 To enable, visit your workspace **Settings** > **Notification Settings** > **Protocols**.

 ![](images/activity_notifications.png)

 ### How can I get notified when someone makes a change to my tracking plan?
-In addition to getting email notifications, you can also forward alerts to a Segment source and send them to any cloud-mode Segment destination that accepts `analytics.track()` calls.
+You can also forward alerts to a Segment source, which can then send them to any (cloud-mode) Segment destination that accepts Track calls, including data warehouses.
 Most customers forward these activity feed events to a data warehouse for analysis.

 ### How do I get notified when new violations are generated?
 Can I create custom violation notifications?